This is an essential workshop series for photographers interested in low light photography.

 The three separate workshops are:

 - Night Scenes - Take stunning pictures of San Diego cityscapes after dark and add effects to your pictures.
 This is where you get to use that tripod you bought that lives in the trunk of your car!
+How to get pinpoint sharp pictures that also depict movement.
+Usually takes place downtown, Balboa Park, or Coronado.

 What is covered in these workshops?